poypoyan/canvas-experiments/README.md

 ## Conjecture
 I am thinking of a restriction wherein the random walk does not choose the edge it *just* traversed.
 In other words, the random walk does not "walk backward".
 This may lessen the average walking time, hence making the algorithm faster on average, but I am not sure if the above property still holds.
 What is shown in the video does not have the restriction, but nonetheless, the code portions that activate the restriction are commented in the source code.

-## Limitation
+## A Little Note
-Because `setTimeout()` is asynchronous, the "Generate Maze" button just refreshes the page.
+Because `setTimeout()` is asynchronous, the "Generate Maze!" button just refreshes the page.

 ## Links
 Original paper: https://dl.acm.org/doi/10.1145/237814.237880